thomshaw92/nifti_normalise/README.md

-# niifti_normalise
+# nifti_normalise
-A script to normalise niifti (.nii .nii.gz) images using two PcTs and clamp to 0-100.
+A script to normalise nifti (.nii .nii.gz) images using two PcTs and clamp to 0-100.
 Uses fslmaths and fslstats.

 You must have FSL on your path (https://fsl.fmrib.ox.ac.uk/fsl/).